benjaminweymouth/NLP_Tales_from_the_Crypto/README.md

-# NLP_Tales_from_the_Crypto
+# Natural Language Processing (NLP): Tales from the Crypto
-NLP: exercises that apply natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
+This github repo features exercises that apply natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.